 Understandability means the information provided in financial statements are should be well presented and easily understandable to each party.

-Accounting information is comparable when accounting standards and policies are applied consistently from one period to another and from one region to another.
-The characteristic of comparability of financial statements is important because it allows us to compare a set of financial statements with those of prior periods and those of other companies
+Comparability Accounting Principle means that Accounting information should be comparable. the accounting standards and policies should be used in the same manner from one period to another and from one region to another., because if standards and policies not used in the same manner then it will be difficult to compare.
+The characteristics of comparability of financial statements are important because it allows us to compare financial statements with those of prior periods and those of other companies

 Thanks Please share with your friends